Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Sustainable and cost-effective

-- Results only appear after weeks or months
+- Results only become apparent after weeks to months

 - Requires consistent cooperation from the patient